User25514/TwitterAutomation/README.md

+# THIS DOES NOT WORK ANYMORE!
+As a change to twitters elements, this does not work anymore.
+If a way is found, I will update this repo, but for now it will stay as just a showcase of what I could fo 8 months ago.
 ### This is for Educational Purposes Only!
 ## Twitter Automated Tweets
 This is a Python library for sending automated tweets with less interaction.